guicho271828/trivia/README.md

     (match "foo" ("foo" "bar")) => "bar"
     (match '(1) ('(1) 2)) => 2

-### Variable Pattern
+### Variable-Pattern

-A variable pattern matches any value and bind the value to the variable. _ and otherwise is a special variable pattern (a.k.a wildcard pattern) which matches any value but doesn't bind.
+A variable-pattern matches any value and bind the value to the variable. _ and otherwise is a special variable-pattern (a.k.a wildcard-pattern) which matches any value but doesn't bind.

 Examples: